geoffreylink/Projects/readme.md

 * [Minimize Security Blast Radius, Maximize Development Flexibility](https://www.cloudtp.com/doppler/adopting-multi-cloud-strategy/)
 * [6 questions you must answer to identify your best way to implement AI](https://venturebeat.com/2018/06/14/6-questions-you-must-answer-to-identify-your-best-way-to-implement-ai/)

+## What is a Meeting Scribe?
+The role of Scribe is to:
+1) Set the Agenda for the meeting
+2) Assign Time Limits to discussion topics
+3) Record all decisions, actions, and issues noted by the group

 ## The Pain Curve
 ![](https://github.com/geoffreylink/Projects/blob/master/images/ThePainCurve.jpg)